-For minors aged 16 and 17, they are not restricted to a certain number of hours (they can’t work after 10 p.m. or before 6 a.m. during the school week) but are restricted by industry.
+Meanwhile, minors aged 16 and 17 are not restricted to a certain number of hours, but they can’t work after 10 p.m. or before 6 a.m. during the school week and are restricted by industry.
 Alabama does not allow 16- and 17-year-olds to work in any of the following industries or professions:

 - Mine or quarry